 When a person works closely with asbestos, they may inhale loose fibers which can travel through the body to the lining of the lungs.
 When these tiny, sharp pieces of asbestos lodge themselves in the body scar tissue begins to build up around the irritation.
 This can lead to serious problems for the victim including the development of asbestosis, a severe breathing disorder.

-At Williams Hart, our team of asbestosis lawyers is ready to help you and your loved ones fight for compensation if you have developed asbestosis as you were likely exposed due to the negligence of another party.
+At Williams Hart, our team of Houston asbestosis lawyers is ready to help you and your loved ones fight for compensation if you have developed asbestosis as you were likely exposed due to the negligence of another party.
 Contact our offices at (888) 380-6376 for more information about your rights as a victim.

 How Asbestosis May Affect You